dotnet/csharplang/proposals/pattern-variables.md

 - The definite assignment state of *v* after *disjunctive_pattern* is determined by:
     - If the state of *v* after *left_pattern* is definitely assigned, and the state of *v* after *right_pattern* is conditionally or unconditionally definitely assigned, then the state of *v* after *disjunctive_pattern* is definitely assigned.
     - Otherwise, if the state of *v* after *right_pattern* is definitely assigned, and the state of *v* after *left_pattern* is "definitely assigned when true", then the state of *v* after *disjunctive_pattern* is definitely assigned.
-    - Otherwise, if the state of *v* after *right_pattern* is definitely assigned or "definitely assigned when false", and the state of *v* after *right_pattern* is conditionally or unconditionally definitely assigned,  then the state of *v* after *disjunctive_pattern* is "definitely assigned when false".
+    - Otherwise, if the state of *v* after *right_pattern* is definitely assigned or "definitely assigned when false", and the state of *v* after *left_pattern* is conditionally or unconditionally definitely assigned, then the state of *v* after *disjunctive_pattern* is "definitely assigned when false".
     - Otherwise, if the state of *v* after *left_pattern* is "definitely assigned when true", and the state of *v* after *right_pattern* is "definitely assigned when true", then the state of *v* after *disjunctive_pattern* is "definitely assigned when true".
     - Otherwise, the state of *v* after *disjunctive_pattern* is not definitely assigned.